iriturj13/Path-finder/README.md

 # Short-Path-Finder

--- Application to find short distance between two points using Dijkstra's algorithm
+-- Application to find short distance between two points using Dijkstra's algorithm and A* star

 ## Requirements